24 rational curves on K3 surfaces: Proof for non-exceptional hyperbolic case

-Assume that there are 3 fibres supported on $\Gamma$, one of them being $D$.
-Here any elliptic configuration has an $\IK_n \, (n>6)$ fibre supported on $\Gamma$, since else the Euler--Poincar\'e characteristic reveals that there can be at most 21 fibre components in $\Gamma$.
+Assume that there are 3 fibres completely supported on $\Gamma$, one of them being $D$.
+Here any elliptic configuration has an $\IK_n$ fibre supported on $\Gamma$ (with $n>6$ by Corollary \ref{cor:hyperbolic-isotropic}), since else the Euler--Poincar\'e characteristic reveals that there can be at most 21 fibre components in $\Gamma$.
 But then any given section connects with $\IK_n$ and the other two fibres supported on $\Gamma$ to give a divisor of type $\IK_1^*$ as treated before.

 In summary, if $h>42d^2$ and we are outside the exceptional cases, then no K3 surface of degree $2h$ admits a configuration $\Gamma$ of more than 24 rational curves of degree at most $d$ such that $\Gamma$ is hyperbolic.
 Thus, by Corollary~\ref{cor:21} and \eqref{eq:<=24}, we obtain